In lieu of a cancelled in-person event, the festival is offering a virtual presentation.

-Bank of America’s history dates to 1904 when Amadeo Peter Giannini, Italian-American opened the Bank of Italy in San Francisco.
+- Bank of America’s history dates to 1904 when Amadeo Peter Giannini, an Italian American, opened the Bank of Italy in San Francisco.
 It eventually became the Bank of America and was for a time owned by Giannini's holding company, Transamerica Corporation.

-Italian-Americans are an ethnic group consisting of Americans who have full or majority-ancestry from Italy.
-Italian Americans are the fourth largest white ethnic group in the United States.
-In fact, during WWII, the largest ethnic group to volunteer for the American armed forces was comprised of Italians living in the United States, and Italian-Americans.
+- Italian Americans are an ethnic group consisting of Americans who have full or majority-ancestry from Italy.
+Italian Americans are the fourth largest white ethnic group in the U.S. In fact, during WWII, the largest ethnic group to volunteer for the American armed forces was comprised of Italians living in the United States, and Italian Americans.

-Italy is the country that not only gave the world Opera and Neapolitan love songs, but also Gregorian Chant and the entire Western concept of harmony.
+- Italy is the country that gave the world opera and Neapolitan love songs, but also Gregorian Chant and the entire Western concept of harmony.

 - In 2018, the number of pizzerias in the United States totaled 75,243 with sales in excess of 45.1 Billion dollars.